 At the first regular gathering we exchanged stories and learnt about Pauline’s adventures in New Zealand and Chris’ childhood in Scotland.
 Together we added to our tapestry using printing techniques; our once blank tapestry began to take shape.

 I learnt that I liked doing stuff with the older people.

 Year 4 Pupil

 Using different techniques, including dying fabric with beetroot and avocado, we continued to add places that were important to us such as the forest, marked on the map with knitted trees by Joan, and the cinema.

 For our final gathering, the groups came together to create a river using large pieces of fabric and a dying technique which produced patterns that looked like rippling water.
-We then decorated fabric fish in small groups and placed them onto the river to complete the tapestry.
 At the end of the workshop we shared a final moment to look at the different elements each group had contributed and how it felt to see them all together.